elves/elvish/website/ref/language.md

 -   Likewise, you always need to use `**` to match slashes, even if the matcher includes `/`.
 For example `*[set:abc/]` is the same as `*[set:abc]`.

+Files that the Elvish runtime doesn't have appropriate access to are omitted silently.
+For example, if the runtime doesn't have appropriate access to either the `d` directory or the `d/y.cc` file, the result of `*/y.cc` may omit `d/y.cc`.

 ## Order of evaluation

 An expression can use a combination of indexing, tilde expansion, wildcard and